 - Security and internal control designs

-- Learning curve and training requirements for end users
+- Learning curve and training requirements for end-users

 - Consistency with business and educational strategies

-If approved, a minimum software purchase must include a license for every computer in an entire site, grade level, lab, media center or, if in a middle/high school or Central Office, by department.
-The only exception to this is for dedicated ESL and EC classrooms, where minimum purchase is a license for every computer per classroom.
+If approved, a minimum software purchase must include a license for every computer in an entire site, grade level, lab, media center or, if in a middle/high school or Central Office, by the department.
+The only exception to this is for dedicated ESL and EC classrooms, where the minimum purchase is a license for every computer per classroom.
 Interactive board software should be purchased as a site license, regardless of how many interactive boards are onsite.
 Technology Services may allow an exception to this, based on the specific situation.

 Further information and request forms can be downloaded by selecting the following link: